The death of J. Antonin Scalia has brought about the predictable seismic political upheaval. However, all this Sturm und Drang is totally unnecessary.

 How easy it is for the Democrat left to fool Republicans, even some conservatives, by foisting their word choices on everybody.
-A better example would be hard to find than the term “government shutdown” being applied to the state of affairs predicted in the wake of an impasse on the upcoming continuing resolution.
+A conspicuous example of this is the term “government shutdown.”

-The term “government shutdown” conjures up a vision of a Federal government in its entirety falling into a black hole for who knows how long.
+The words “government shutdown” conjure up a vision of a Federal government in its entirety falling into a black hole for who knows how long.
 Oh, what a cataclysm!
-Oh, what a ghastly catastrophe!
 The nation, the world will collapse into total meltdown!
 Oh!
 Oh!
 Oh!
-More

 Shortly after the Sandy Hook Elementary School massacre in December 2012, I took to these pages to chide the NRA’s Wayne LaPierre gently for his proposal to install an armed policeman in every school.
 Instead I suggested it would be more effective to permit armed teachers and school personnel, carefully screened and trained, to fulfill this role.
 The article outlined three principles to optimize the deterrent value of a societal gun presence: pervasiveness, anonymity and publicity.